guilhebl/offer-service/README.md

 Play will start up on the HTTP port at <http://localhost:9000/>.
 You don't need to deploy or reload anything -- changing any source code while the server is running will automatically recompile and hot-reload the application on the next HTTP request.

-This is the RESTful API backend for offer-web based on [Scala Play REST sample](https://github.com/playframework/play-scala-rest-api-example).

 1. To start app run: ``` sbt run```